MaiaraLopes/to-do-list/README.md

 # To-do List

-This project was built to practice the implementation of jQuery code
+This project was built to practice the implementation of jQuery code.

 ## Functionality